grommet/hpe-global-header-testing/README.md

-# HPE Header Footer Service North Star Testing
+# HPE Header Footer Service Testing

 This application is intended to test the HFS North Star designs.